 Jeff Speck, who first introduced himself to Oklahoma City by announcing "your codes are bad,” is back with a new message: the sidewalks and streets aren’t great, either.

+Speck, who was hired to look at how to improve pedestrian access downtown, is coming out with a report that suggests Oklahoma City must make a dramatic change if it wants to compete for tomorrow’s work force.
 "The jaw dropper for me is the city’s traffic count map,” Speck said.
 "If you walk the city, and you look at the streets, you would think because of the size of the streets that traffic is two to three times what is actually experienced.
 There is a shocking disconnect between the size and speediness of all of your downtown streets with a few rare exceptions.”